-- And is a firm Organized to capture the value of the resources?
+- And is a business Organised to capture the value of the resources?

-A resource or capability that meets all four requirements can deliver sustained competitive advantage and high growth to a company.
+Resources and capabilities that meet all four requirements will deliver sustained competitive advantage and high growth to a company.

 Marketing resources for growth

-Let’s look at some of the key resources and their significance to business growth.
-These fall into two categories, tangible and intangible:
+Let's look at some of the critical marketing resources and their significance to business growth, listing them in two categories, tangible and intangible:

 - Marketing budget